-- Investing in a REIT ETF like VNQ, which has a yield of ~3%
+- A REIT ETF like VNQ, which has a yield of ~2.7%

 - Investing in individual REITs like O, which has a yield of ~4.5%

-- Investing in private eREITs, which have historically returned high single-digit yields, even during stock market sell-offs
+- Private eREITs, which have historically returned high single-digit yields, even during stock market sell-offs

 - Investing in individual dividend-paying stocks like AT&T with a forward yield of ~7%